Skip to main content

 In order to close the equation, relations for \(D_f\) and \(D_w\) need to be formulated. \(D_f\) is a function of the shear stress due to (mainly) wave orbital motion near the bed (see Sect.
 5.4.3) and is relatively small.
 Battjes and Janssen (1978) express \(D_w\) based on an analogy with a bore model from the observation that after breaking, waves behave like a bore or a moving hydraulic jump.

 This page titled 5.2.1: Energy balance is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.